seven1m/onebody/README.markdown

 Copyright (C) 2008-2009, [Tim Morgan](http://timmorgan.org)

-Please see the license file provided with this program.
+Please see the license file provided with this software.